a6hijeet/drupal_ckeditor5_filter/README.md

 Instead of adding loading="lazy", you can also control loading manually.

-You can store the real URL in **data-src** and replace it with JavaScript when you want to load it:
+You can store the real URL in **data-src** and replace it with JavaScript when you want to load it.

-Example idea:

-- Browser first sees a lightweight placeholder
-- When the element becomes visible, JS copies data-src → src

 Updated version — convert src → data-src (for JavaScript-controlled lazy loading)